 In 2005, Superintendent of Public Instruction Jack O’Connell announced his intention to establish “a new statewide council to better coordinate and integrate education in California from preschool through college.”
 Responding to this call for action, ARCHES was launched in 2005 as an initiative of the California Academic Partnership Program (CAPP) — a collaborative program involving all of the state’s educational sectors that is administered by the California State University — and the California Education Round Table.
 The Round Table serves as a voluntary association of the chief executive officers of all of California’s educational sectors along with its programmatic arm, the Intersegmental Coordinating Committee (ICC).
 These founding members, and others, have built ARCHES into a substantial component of California’s educational reform effort.

 Today, ARCHES is a voluntary confederation of regional collaboratives with a shared goal of closing achievement and opportunity gaps and increasing college readiness, enrollment, and completion rates for students from socio-economic and racial-ethnic communities with historically low college-going rates.
-Each collaborative is composed of school districts, community colleges, baccalaureate-granting colleges and universities, businesses, community organizations, and parental alliances.
-Through a tiered system of support services, which includes services such as participation in the ARCHES ACCESS equity-based professional development, ARCHES is focused on helping these collaboratives leverage multi-sector collaboration for student equity.
+Each collaborative is composed of school districts, community colleges, baccalaureate-granting colleges and universities, businesses, community organizations, parental alliances, and economic development and workforce partners.
+Through a tiered system of support services, ARCHES is focused on helping these collaboratives leverage multi-sector collaboration for student equity.

 Click here to read more about ARCHES early years in our publication: “Enhancing Student Achievement through Regional Collaboratives: ARCHES First Five Years.”